-The following example NAT mode policy to accept connections from the Internet and forward them to the internal network is similar to any NAT mode policy for connections from the external network to the internal network.
+The following example NAT mode policy to accept connections from the Internet and forward them to the DMZ is similar to any NAT mode policy for connections between a less secure network and a more secure network.

-To add a NAT mode Ext to Int policy:
+To add a NAT mode Ext to DMZ policy:

 - Add a virtual IP that maps the public IP address of the server to the actual address of the server.

 See Adding virtual IPs.

-- Go to Firewall > Policy > Ext to INT .
+- Go to Firewall > Policy > Ext to DMZ.

 - Select New to add a new policy.

 - Configure the policy.